“Hail, hail, what’s the matter with your head? Yeah, hail, hail, what’s the matter with your mind? And your sign?” - Redbone, “Come and Get Your Love”

 and that can be a source of strength.

 A bit clunky but it hints to a few intertwined ideas.
-Regardless of philosophy, we are here together – human, animal, plant, stone, and nebula.
-This morning I was sent a link to Ruth H. Hopkins’s essay, "The Ties That Bind," released on the Web last week.
-(I’d suggest putting on the song "All Nations Rise" by Lyla June, read Hopkin’s piece, then return here.)
+Regardless of philosophy, we are here together - human, animal, plant, rock, and nebula.
+This morning I was sent a link to Ruth H Hopkin's essay, "The Ties That Bind Us," released on the Internet last week.
+(I'd suggest putting on the song "All nations rise," by Lyla June, read Hopkin's piece, then return here.)

-Reading it, I was unsurprised to see Ruth and I appeared to be thinking about the same sorts of concepts.
-As they explain, Indigenous peoples have a lot of experience with their way of life: it seems inevitable this would lead to multiple people reaching similar conclusion in response to similar information.
+Reading it, I was unsurprised to see Ruth and I appeared to be thinking the same sorts of notions.
+As they explain, Indigenous peoples have a lot of experience with their way of living: it seems natural this would lead to multiple people reaching similar conclusions in response to similar information.

-Decolonizing, indigenizing.
+Decolonize, indigenize.
 What do they mean, and how do we do them?
 I feel like sometimes I am writing sheet after sheet just chewing on these questions, and I never give an answer, I just look at the question in a different way.
-From another perspective, though, I think looking at the question in a different way might be a form of answer.
+Which isn't self-criticism, just some perspective.
+I think looking at the question in a different way might be a form of answer.

-In Western tradition, divination is often a way of re-imagining a problem through metaphor, and storytelling fills a similar role in many Indigenous cultures.
-While these aren’t answers to the questions-at-hand themselves, they’re tools for getting to answers, making them answers to the question, “How do I answer questions?”
+In Western tradition, divination is often a way of reshaping a problem through metaphor, and storytelling fills a similar role in many Indigenous cultures.
+While these aren't answers to the questions-at-hand themselves, they're tools for getting to answers, making them answers to the question, "How do I answer questions."

-And it may be that making space for alternative answers to that question is decolonization.
+And it may be that making room for alternative answers to that question is decolonization.
 It may be that a certain sort of answer is indigenizing.

-Instead, they worked to pass on tools for dealing with my world of today: tools for building culture and love, not hatchets and tipis.
+Instead, they worked to pass on tools for dealing with my reality of today: tools for building culture and love, not hatchets and tipis.